DanielSant0s/AthenaEnv/README.md

 ### Modules:
 * System: Files, folders and system stuff.
+* Archive: A simple compressed file extractor and manager.
+* IOP: The PlayStation 2 has an I/O processor to deal with drivers and modules.
+Take control of it!
 * Image: Image drawing.
+* ImageList: Load and manage multiple images while your code is running, multithreaded loading!
 * Draw: Shape drawing, triangles, circles etc.
 * Render: Basic 3D support.
 * Screen: The entire screen of your project (2D and 3D), being able to change the resolution, enable or disable parameters.